High Scholars Dual Enrollment Frequently Asked Questions

 Do other colleges accept the credits for these classes?

-Belhaven is a four-year university fully accredited by the Southern Association of Colleges and Schools.
+Belhaven is a four-year university accredited by the Southern Association of Colleges and Schools.
 Credits should have no difficulty transferring.
 If you know the college you plan on attending post high school, you may want to inquire as to their specific requirements.

 How will these courses appear on the college transcript?